Wolfsburg: Culture and attractions

 The centre of Wolfsburg is unique in Germany.
 Instead of a medieval city centre, Wolfsburg features a new and modern attraction called the Autostadt.
-The old part of the city Alt Wolfsburg (de) shows some manor buildings in traditional framework style.
+The old part of the city, Alt Wolfsburg (de), shows some manor buildings in traditional framework style.
 Atop a hill by the River Aller is the Wolfsburg Castle.

 The Autostadt is an open-air museum-theme park dedicated to automobiles owned and operated by Volkswagen.
 In the center of the park are the pavilions featuring Volkswagen's major brands: Volkswagen and Audi to the north, further south are SEAT, Škoda Auto, Lamborghini, Bentley, Bugatti, and the Premium Clubhouse.
 Right next to the lagoon is the Porsche pavilion.
 The striking Volkswagen Commercial Vehicles pavilion is in the south-east of the park.

 The Autostadt also includes a planetarium, a Ritz-Carlton hotel, the Phaeno Science Center, the largest hands-on science museum in Germany, a water skiing resort, and a private art museum (Kunstmuseum Wolfsburg) specialising in modern and contemporary art.

-Another major attraction is the Wolfsburg Water Show, the world's largest water-flame-laser-video fountain show with its up to 70-meter high fountains which was in the Autostadt complex in 2014.
+Another major attraction is the Wolfsburg Water Show, the world's largest water-flame-laser-video fountain show with its up to 70-meter high fountains which has been in the Autostadt complex since 2014.
 The event sometimes can be seen when there are special events in the complex.

-Besides the Autostadt, another well-known and distinctive attraction is BadeLand, a beautiful wellness and relaxation centre with a bathing area and various saunas.
+Besides the Autostadt, another well-known and distinctive attraction is BadeLand, a wellness and relaxation centre with a bathing area and various saunas.

 Air transport

 The city is served by Braunschweig Wolfsburg Airport.
-However, the airport does not operated scheduled public passenger or cargo services.
-The nearest passenger airport is Hannover Airport, which is located 90 km north west of Wolfsburg.
+However, the airport does not operate scheduled public passenger or cargo services.
+The nearest passenger airport is Hannover Airport, located 90 km north west of Wolfsburg.

 Population

-From about 1,000 inhabitants in 1938, the population of the city increased to 25,000 in 1950 and doubled to 50,000 until 1958.
+From about 1,000 inhabitants in 1938, the population of the city increased to 25,000 in 1950 and doubled to 50,000 by 1958.
 On 1 July 1972, the population of Wolfsburg first went beyond the mark of 100,000 because several adjacent suburbanized villages were incorporated into the city with the "Wolfsburg law" which made Wolfsburg a major city ("Großstadt").
-In 1973, the population reached its highest level: 131,971.
+In 1973, the population reached its high of 131,971.
 At the end of December 2010, 121,451 people were registered with their principal residence in Wolfsburg.